 This could be through a Google search, it could be by them clicking a link to your website on another website, or it could be as simple as them clicking a link in a tweet that takes them to your website.
 All of these examples are potential lead sources but there are many more.

 A couple of examples:

-- If I visit a website via a Google search and later convert via a form on that website – becoming a lead in the process – my lead source would be “organic search” as it’s how I first found that website.
+- If I visit a website via a Google search and later convert via a form on that website – becoming a lead in the process – my lead source will be “organic search” as it’s how I first found that website.

-- If I click on a paid advertisement on a search engines results page, land on the website, and later convert via a form on that website, again becoming a lead in the process, my lead source would be “paid search”.
+- If I click on a paid advertisement on a search engines results page, land on the website, and later convert via a form on that website, again becoming a lead in the process, my lead source will be “paid search”.

 Why is a lead’s source important?

 As mentioned previously, context is everything.
 If you know how leads first arrive on your website you can tailor your marketing and sales efforts accordingly.